 - Cake syrup: Make cake syrup by dissolving the sugar in hot water.
 Set aside.3 tablespoons sugar, ⅓ cup hot water

 - Fill: Slice the cake into even layers using a leveler.
 Working with the bottom layer, brush on a layer of cake syrup then add a thin layer of frosting.
 Top with berries and apply another thin layer of frosting on top.
-Add the next layer of cake and repeat the previous steps for the cake syrup, frosting, and berries.2 ½ cups berries
+Add the next layer of cake and repeat the previous steps for the cake syrup, frosting, and berries.
+Note: Aim to use up all the cake syrup as this adds moistness to the sponge layers.2 ½ cups berries

 - Decorate: Frost the top and sides of the cake and decorate with more berries.
 Serve and enjoy!

 - Whipping eggs: It is essential the egg mixture is warm to the touch and the sugar is completely dissolved for this step, thus requiring a bain-marie.
 See step-by-step photos in the post for the proper ribbon stage.
 If you're looking for a sponge cake that doesn't require a bain-marie, try my Easy Sponge Cake recipe.